candide-guevara/programming_challenges/nurikabe_solver/README.md

 While learning C++ I stumbled upon the [great series][1] by Stephan T. Lavavej.
 He challenges you to code a [Nurikabe solver][2] that you can test against his own.
-I could not manage to build a faster solver but at least I works :-)
+I could not manage to build a faster solver but at least it works :-)

 ## Dependencies